raynamharris/TACC_Intro_for_Bioinformatics/04_Configure_Profile.md

 PATH=$PATH:/work/01184/daras/bin/cutadapt-1.3/bin
 ~~~

-What this does is provide links to some useful files scripts
+What this does is provide links to some useful files scripts.

 Let's look at profile_ngs_course.bash